 You can ask Google to send you an alert any time it finds a piece of web content mentioning specific keywords which include your name, business name, and the name of your products and brands.
 When alert emails arrive, review the content and formulate an immediate response if appropriate.

 Of course, you are also going to need to monitor social media websites.
-Actionly is a tool that monitors activities on the most important social and consumer review sites, including Yelp, Twitter and Facebook.
+ReviewPush is a platform that monitors the most important social and consumer review sites, including Facebook, Yelp, Yellow Pages, and Foursquare .

 Social Media Management for Business